section-engineering-education/engineering-education/content/articles/unsupervised-machine-learning-with-pycaret/index.md

 ![Overlap scatter plot](/engineering-education/unsupervised-machine-learning-with-pycaret.map_overlap.png)

-From the image above we can see how different clusters are distributed over the world map.
+From the image above, we can see how different clusters are distributed over the world map.

 We can now test our model, we test our model by giving it countries' latitudes and longitudes coordinates and see if our model can be able to place the country into the right cluster.

 ### Making Prediction

-We feed our model new inputs of different countries `latitude` and `longitude` and see if our model can able to place the country into their right cluster.
+We feed our model new inputs of different countries `latitude` and `longitude` and see if our model can place the country into their right cluster.

 Sample latitude and longitude are shown: latitude: 7.946527 and longitude: -1.023194, we input these into our model and see if it can place the country into the right cluster.